rohitsharma237/rohitsharma237/README.md

 - 👋 Hi, I’m @rohitsharma237
-- 👀 I’m interested in web development
+- 👀 I’m interested in making project's
-- 🌱 I’m currently learning  c,css,javascript
+- 🌱 I’m currently learned C,CSS,HTML,javascript
 - 💞️ I’m looking to collaborate on job and internship
 - 📫 How to reach me ...